christinew7/61040_concept_backend/context/design/concepts/FileTracker/testing.md/steps/file.c0fa80d0.md

         owner: userAlice,
         file: id,
         fileInput: itemsString,
-        fileMaxIndex: itemsArray.length - 1,
+        fileMaxIndex: itemsArray.length,
       });
       assertNotEquals(
         "error" in startResult,
         true,
-        `There should be no error in starting a new tracking with LLM, but got error ${
+        `There should be no error in starting a new tracking with LLM, but got error ${startResult}`, );
-          JSON.stringify(startResult)
-        }`,
-      );
       assertExists(
         (startResult as { id: ID }).id,